e-vinci/web3-2025/src/data/post/course-lessons/lesson-2-deploy-persistence.md

 npx prisma init
 ```

-This last command has two noticeable effect : It has created the file `prisma/schema.prisma` where we will do most of our work, and it has added a line in `.env` for `DATABASE_URL`.
+This last command has two noticeable effects : It has created the file `prisma/schema.prisma` where we will do most of our work, and it has added a line in `.env` for `DATABASE_URL`.

 The default `DATABASE_URL` will work with a local version of postgres which you can start with the command: `npx prisma dev`.

 Try it now, and then run the command `npx prisma db pull` which should tell you the db is empty.

+> Using `npx prisma dev` for running a local database in development is the easiest approach but it relies on [pglite](https://pglite.dev/) and autodownloading from prisma.
+A more reliable approach is to use a proper PG database, either the one hosted by the school for which you have received access, or you can install postgresql locally quite easily, which is what most engineer do.
+A third option is using [docker](https://hub.docker.com/_/postgres)

-- Create a new free postgres database on render and get the external url once done.
+- Create a new free postgres database on Render and get the external url once done.

 - Add a `DATABASE_URL` environment variable in your **backend** service in render.
 Now you will use your local database when developping locally, and the production database in production.

 - Notice how the frontend environments knows the API URL and the backend knows the Database URL.
 The frontend DOES NOT know the Database URL.

-- Confirm you can easily connect to both DB using any DB tool (if you don't have any, install the [vscode postgres extension](https://marketplace.visualstudio.com/items?itemName=ms-ossdata.vscode-pgsql)).
-You can press `t` in the terminal where you ran `npx prisma dev` for getting the connection string.
+- Confirm you can easily connect to the Render DB using any DB tool (if you don't have any, install the [vscode postgres extension](https://marketplace.visualstudio.com/items?itemName=ms-ossdata.vscode-pgsql)).

 > From the trenches: We always want the know that the connection is working properly before doing any work.
 This means that if we get an error message while connecting to the DB via the app it's related to the app - as we know the DB is working.
 Generally: try to solve problems part by part to avoid situation where an error can have multiple causes.